Insurance agencies are spending on PPC and other forms of advertising driving up the cost of leads.

 So, this is great for SEO because these questions get searched frequently in Google.

-By creating valuable content answering these questions, you can generate traffic to your website from the searches for these answers.
+By creating valuable content answering these questions, you can generate traffic to your insurance website from the searches for these answers.

 You will find that for some of these keywords, the searchers are ready to speak with an agent or make an insurance purchase.